Summary of Significant Accounting Policies

 Accounts Receivable and Allowance for Doubtful Accounts

 Accounts receivable are stated at the amount management expects to collect from outstanding balances.
 The Company generally does not require collateral to support customer receivables.
 The Company provides an allowance for doubtful accounts based upon a review of the outstanding accounts receivable, historical collection information and existing economic conditions.
 The Company determines if receivables are past due based on days outstanding, and amounts are written off when determined to be uncollectible by management.
-As of March 31, 2021 and December 31, 2020, the Company had reserves of $116,664.
+As of December 31, 2019 and 2018, the Company had reserves of $774,841 and 17,000, respectively.

 Fair value measurements